LTS LUSTRE MAKING PARALLEL FILE SYSTEMS SIMPLE

 A LTS Lustre Server that acts as the actual storage server for LTS Lustre.
 It stores and provides the data to the clients.
 More OSSs can mean better performance, and OSSs can be added to upgrade the system for performance, and capacity.

 - Object Storage Target (OST): Holds the data for LTS Lustre.
 With larger OSSs, there is now usually one OSS per OST, but multiple OSTs can be attached to the OSS.
 OSTs can be added to an OSS later on to provide more storage.

 In HPC, the compute nodes which use the LTS Lustre filesystem to store and retrieve data.
 To do this, the Management Client (MGC), Metadata Client (MDC), and the Object Storage Clients (OSCs) are all included in the LTS Lustre client software stack.

 The LTS Lustre Network (LNET) is the networking application program interface (API) which is used to provide all information and data across the network.
 Most commonly, InfiniBand and/or Ethernet is used, with InfiniBand being a stronger choice due to its low-latency and availability of high bandwidth.
 Please note that both InfiniBand and Ethernet can be used simultaneously as the LNET so that clients which do not have InfiniBand can still mount the LTS Lustre filesystem through Ethernet.

 Ready for the performance of a parallel filesystem backed with support of two world class companies?
-Ask your Aspen Systems sales engineer for a quote today; or go to our store for our full line of LTS Lustre servers.
+Ask your Aspen Systems sales engineer for a quote today.